College Policy 5.07.01

 - Food Service

-Any additional Auxiliary Enterprises will need President’s Cabinet approval and will need to present a business plan which reflects each of the below criteria.
+Any additional Auxiliary Enterprises will need President’s Council approval and will need to present a business plan which reflects each of the below criteria.

 Part 4.
 Requirements and Practices